ArteryTek/AT32F403A_407_Firmware_Library/utilities/at32f403a_407_freertos_demo/readme.txt

    how to use it ?
    compiling and download code to at start board,push the reset button will see led2 and led3 blinking.

+   for more detailed information. please refer to the application note document AN0025.